Back

 Section 4.
 Score Cancellation and Disciplinary Measures

 1. Score Cancellation and Disciplinary Measures.
-In the event that College Board and/or its contractors determine that your scores are invalid under Section 4(b) below, or you have engaged in Misconduct under Section 4(c) below, we may, in our sole discretion, take 1 or more of the following measures ("Measures"): deny you entry to a test administration, dismiss you from the test, decline to score your test, cancel your scores, ban you from taking future College Board assessments (including without limitation the SAT®, Advanced Placement® (AP®) and CLEP® Exams), and/or share information with others as set forth in Section 4(f) below.
+In the event that College Board determines that your scores are invalid under Section 4(b) below, or you have engaged in Misconduct under Section 4(c) below, we may, in our sole discretion, take 1 or more of the following measures ("Measures"): Deny you entry to a test administration, dismiss you from the test, decline to score your test, cancel your scores, ban you from taking future College Board assessments (including without limitation the SAT, Advanced Placement® (AP®) and CLEP® Exams), and/or share information with others as set forth in Section 4(f) below.

 CAUTION!
-THE CONSEQUENCES OF CHEATING ON THE DIGITAL PSAT 10 ARE SEVERE.
+THE CONSEQUENCES OF CHEATING ON THE PSAT 10 ARE SEVERE.

 2. Invalid Scores.
 We may cancel your scores and/or take any of the other Measures described above, if after following the procedures set forth in this section, we determine, in our sole discretion, that there is substantial evidence that your scores are invalid ("Invalid Scores").
-Examples of evidence of Invalid Scores include, without limitation, unusual answer patterns, failure to close all other applications or programs during testing or other evidence that indicates these Terms and Conditions have been violated.
-Before canceling your scores under this Invalid Scores section, we will notify you in writing (via email if an email address is provided by you in the Exam App for this test) or through your school and offer you 3 options: voluntary score cancellation, a retest (if during the testing window and available at the test site), or an opportunity to submit additional information and request a further review by a College Board panel.
-If you opt for a further review by a College Board panel, and it confirms, in its sole discretion, that your scores are invalid, we will offer you 3 options: voluntary score cancellation, a retest (if during the testing window and available at the test site), or binding arbitration.
+Examples of evidence of Invalid Scores include, without limitation, unusual answer patterns, attempts to access other applications or websites during testing, failure to close all other applications or programs during testing, or other evidence that indicates these Terms and Conditions have been violated.
+Before canceling your scores under this Invalid Scores section, we will notify you in writing (via email if an email address is provided by you in Bluebook for this test) or through your school and offer you 3 options: Voluntary score cancellation, a retest (if during the testing window and available at the test site), or an opportunity to submit additional information and request a further review by a College Board panel.
+If you opt for a further review by a College Board panel, and it confirms, in its sole discretion, that your scores are invalid, we will offer you 3 options: Voluntary score cancellation, a retest (if during the testing window and available at the test site), or binding arbitration (or small claims court) as described below.
 If the retest option is available at your test site and you choose to pursue the retest option, you may not review scores from the administration under review—such scores will be canceled.
-This process is referred to as the "Score Validity Process."
-Additional information about security measures and consequences of violating security policies is set forth on the College Board website at sat.org/test-security.
-The binding arbitration option is available only for tests administered in the United States and U.S. territories.
+The process described above in this Section 4(b) is referred to as the "Score Validity Process."
+Additional information about security measures and consequences of violating security policies is set forth on the College Board website located at satsuite.collegeboard.org/sat/test-security-fairness.
+The binding arbitration (or small claims court) option is available only for tests administered in the United States and U.S. territories.

 5. Test Taker Reporting Violations or Suspicious Behavior.
 You may confidentially report any suspected violation of the PSAT 10 Terms and Conditions, or any suspicion concerning the security of a PSAT 10 test administration, by immediately reporting this information to College Board online at forms.collegeboard.org/reportcheating or by emailing us at [email protected].